rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 ![Vectors u and v define the range of points on a rectangular plane.](/software-engineering-lab/assets/images/uv_plane.png)

-Here the simplest function for $S$ would be $S(u,v) = (u,v,0)$ which maps each value of $u$ and $v$ directly to $x$ and $y$ coordinates of the same value and gives vertices for a flat 2D plane.
-However, more complicated functions are necessary to map the same values of $u$ and $v$ to the vertices of spheres and cylinders, for example.
+Here the simplest function for $S$ would be $S(u,v) = (u,v,0)$ which maps each value of $u$ and $v$ directly to $x$ and $y$ coordinates, giving vertices for a flat 2D plane.
+More complicated functions are necessary to map the same values of $u$ and $v$ to the vertices of more complicated shapes such as spheres and cylinders.

 ![A 2D plane mapped by different functions can produce surfaces for spheres and cylinders.](/software-engineering-lab/assets/images/spheres_and_cylinders.png)

-The images above show a plane, a sphere, and a cylinder drawn with triangles that are calculated from sampling the ranges of $u$ and $v$ at set intervals.
-Here, we call the number of samples taken in each range the *resolution* and the step in the range between samples is the *delta*.
+The images above showing a plane, a sphere, and a cylinder are drawn with triangles calculated from sampling the ranges of $u$ and $v$ at set intervals.
+Here, we call the number of samples taken in each range the *resolution* and the step in between samples is the *delta*.
 Each parametric geometry will take the start and stop values for the ranges $u$ and $v$ as well as their respective resolutions.
 It will also take a surface function that defines the shape of the surface.
-When initialized, the geometry will use its function to calculate all the points along its surface by calling the function with every pair of sample values in the ranges $u$ and $v$.
+When initialized, the geometry will use its function to calculate all the points along its surface by executing the function with every pair of sample values in the ranges $u$ and $v$.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `geometry` folder, create a new file called `parametric_geometries.py`.